-- A vehicle that has been re-registered within six months.
+- vehicles that has been re-registered within six months

-- Documentation in a name not corresponding to the ID of the seller, or a seller who refuses to provide picture ID.
+- documentation with a name not corresponding to the ID of the seller, or a seller who refuses to provide picture ID

-- A seller who is unable to give clear details about the vehicle’s history of ownership that can be verified (i.e. a dealership/salesman/previous owner that you can contact).
+- a seller who is unable to give clear details about the vehicle’s history of ownership that can be verified, such as a dealership/salesman/previous owner that you can contact.

-- When conducting background research on a vehicle you find that the vehicle has been previously registered out of province or in the United States.
+- when conducting background research on a vehicle, you find the vehicle has been previously registered out-of-province or in the United States.

-- A price that is below the fair market value of the vehicle.
-If the price seems too good to be true it probably is.
+- a price that is below fair market value of the vehicle.
+If the price seems too good to be true, it probably is.

-There is no one indicator that will identify a criminal purchaser or seller, but the more red flags present, the more cautious a consumer should be.
+There is no single indicator that will identify a criminal purchaser or seller, but the more red flags that are present, the more cautious a consumer should be.